antonfirsov/docs/2023/11-Nov/the-convenience-of-system-io/the-convenience-of-system-io.md

 sys	0m0.007s
 ```

 That's 4 and 22 milliseconds with native AOT compared to 9 and 25 with `wc`.
 Those are excellent results and quite competitive!
-The numbers are so good that I'd almost have to double check, but the numbers validate the computation.
+The numbers are so good that I'd almost have to double check, but the counts validate the computation.

 <img src="native-code-results.png" title="Results of comparing wc and native aot" width="75%" />